qgis/QGIS-Documentation/source/documentation_guidelines/README.rst

    A caption: A logo I like

 Use ``.. only:: html`` to make the number to the figure (**Figure Readme 1**) visible only in the html files.
 The scripts will insert an automatical generated number before the caption of the figure in pdf.

 To use a caption (see My caption) just insert indented text after a blank line in the figure block.

 Referencing to the figure can be done in two ways first using the reference label like this

 ::

    (see Figure_Readme_1_).

-It will show the anchor Figure_Readme_1_ and you can use uppercase if you want.
+It will show the anchor Figure_Readme_1_.
+You can use uppercase if you want.
 It can be used in the same :file:`.rst` document but not in other .rst documents.

 You can not use the reference like this anymore, because in html the reference to the caption is lost (it now refers to the place before **Figure Readme 1:**

 ::

-   (see :ref:`fig_readme_1`, does not work due to lost reference to caption, a choice we made)
+   see :ref:`figure_readme_1`, does not work due to the lost reference to the caption of the figure, this is not a 'bug' but a choice we made!

 Tables